camnwalter/sudoku/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm run serve`

+Runs the server to allow for saving and accessing user-made games.

+Open [http://localhost:3000/sandbox](http://localhost:3000/sandbox) to view it in your browser.

+When pressing the "save" button, you will be redirected to a new page, located at `/play/:id`.

 ### `npm run build`